 Then the word “many.”
 People wonder, “What do you mean by many?
 You mean He only died for a few?
-You mean many means some that are outside that ransoming capability?
+You mean many?
+You mean there’s some that are outside that ransoming capability?
 Is this teaching a limited atonement?”

 No, it is not.
-Many is simply an expression referring to all, but it is used in a contrasting way as over against one who gave the sacrifice, many--by contrast--are ransomed.
-It’s simply used to demonstrate contrast.

-And that’s not uncommon.
-Look for a moment at Romans chapter 5 and I’ll show you something very important.
-Romans 5, it says in verse 12, “Wherefore as by one man, sin entered into the world and death by sin; so death passed on all men for all have sinned.”
-Now it's saying then that when Adam sinned, death came on all men for all have sinned.
-So we know he’s talking about all men.
+“Many” is simply an expression referring to all, but it is used in a contrasting way, as over against one who gave the sacrifice, many are ransomed.
+It’s simply used to demonstrate contrast, and that’s not uncommon.
+Look, for a moment, at Romans chapter 5, and I’ll show you something very important.
+Romans 5, it says in verse 12, “Wherefore, as by one man sin entered into the world, and death by sin; so death passed on all men, for all have sinned.”
+Now, it saying there that when Adam sinned, death came on all men for all of sin.
+So, we know he’s talking about all men.

+And in verse 19, “As by one man’s disobedience many were made sinners,” – well, we know the “many” there means all.
+So, again, I submit to you that the “many” here is simply used in the contrasting terms here and has reference to everyone.
 I believe Christ provided a ransom for all.
 And the Scripture points that out in many, many passages.
 He has been ransomed for all of us.
 We need but appropriate that.

-Now, what happened was because He was so humbled and because He offered Himself in selfless service, God so highly exalted Him.
+Now, what happened was because He was so humbled, and because He offered Himself in selfless service, God so highly exalted Him.
 It is proportionate.
-In proportion to His humility is His glory.
-And that is the principle you must learn.
-Greatness in the Kingdom, capacity for glory in the Kingdom is in direct proportion to humility and selfless service rendered.
+In proportion to His humility is His glory, and that is the principle you must learn.
+Greatness in the kingdom, capacity for glory in the kingdom is in direct proportion to humility and selfless service rendered.
 Simple and yet profound truth.

-And if your spiritual life is on target, then you will seek that eternal weight of glory and you will desire it with all your heart which will cause you to serve Christ with a whole heart and to take the path even though it means pain or suffering that brings about that eternal weight of glory.
+And if you’re spiritual life is on target, then you will seek that eternal weight of glory, and you will desire it with all your heart, which will cause you to serve Christ with a whole heart and to take the path, even though it means pain or suffering that brings about that eternal weight of glory.
 Let’s bow in prayer.

-Lord, we study these grandiose truths, we study the wonder of what You are saying and we feel so far away from the standard.
+Lord, we study these grandiose truths.
+We study the wonder of what You’re saying, and we feel so far away from the standard.
 We feel so short.
-We could almost wish that we could suffer more when what You’re asking is that we serve more and the suffering takes care of itself.
-And if we do not suffer and if there is little pain, then perhaps there is little service.
+We – we could almost wish that we could suffer more, when what You’re asking is that we serve more, and the suffering takes care of itself.
+And if we do not suffer, and if there is little pain, then perhaps there is little service.

 So, Lord, help us to seek to be great for Your glory and to seek it through the path of humble service as our Lord did.
-Yes, our Lord said glorify Me with the glory I had with Thee before the world began.
-Yes, He sought the glory.
-But willingly through the path of suffering.
-May we be so seeking that Your name would be glorified and that we through all eternity might receive that eternal weight of glory by which we can with full capacity praise you forever and ever and ever.
+Yes, our Lord said, “Glorify Me with the glory I had with Thee before the world began.”
+Yes, He sought the glory, but willingly, through the path of suffering.
+May we be so seeking that Your name would be glorified, and that we, through all eternity, might receive that eternal weight of glory by which we can, with full capacity, praise You forever and ever and ever.

-Our Father, we pray that You’ll draw into the prayer room when we dismiss all who should come, that Your work might be accomplished in every heart.
-Bring us back together tonight with anticipation of what You have for us.
-And may we serve as our Savior served that we may know that eternal weight of glory that brings honor to Your name.
-We pray in Christ’s name.
-Amen.
+Our Father, we pray that You’ll draw into the prayer room, when we dismiss, all who should come, that Your work might be accomplished in every heart.
+Bring us back together tonight with anticipation of what You have for us, and may we serve, as our Savior served, that we may know that eternal weight of glory that brings honor to Your name, we pray in Christ’s name, amen.